Welcome to Collinwood: Cast

+Release

+Welcome to Collinwood was the closing night film of the Directors Fortnight at the 2002 Cannes Film Festival.

 Reception

 Box office

 Receiving only a limited release domestically, the film earned $378,650 in the United States and Canada, and $4,606,284 worldwide, against a production budget of $8–12 million.

 Critical response

 On Rotten Tomatoes 55% of critics have given the film a positive review based on 67 reviews, with an average rating of 5.88/10.
 The site's critics consensus reads, "Contains some funny moments, but it's still a very lightweight comedy."
 On Metacritic, the film has a weighted average score of 61 out of 100 based on 22 critics, indicating "generally favorable reviews".

 Roger Ebert gave the film 2.5 out of 4 and asked if the problem was that he had seen the original, but says "I can see how someone might enjoy this movie, coming to it for the first time."
 Todd McCarthy for Variety said the film "generates agreeable feelings for its sweetly clueless characters along with a few decent laughs", praising the performances of the actors but criticizing the thin material.